hendrik-jansen/Seminar-MeshGraphNets/structure.md

 ## III.
 Domains & Datasets
 The authors evaluate on cloth simulation, structural deformation, and both compressible and incompressible fluid dynamics.
 The training data is generated from different simulators.
+The method capable of handling different domains with minimal, if any, adaptation.
+Many of the problems application even use the same hyperparameters.

 | Dataset        | System      | Solver | Mesh Type   | Meshing      | # Steps | ∆t/s |
 |----------------|-------------|--------|-------------|--------------|---------|-------|